sudh-balaji/Library-management-system/README.md

 ### In addition to the jar file, you will use the java.sql, java.util, java.awt, and javax.swing libraries.
 In Eclipse, you may need to modify your module-info to include java.desktop to use javax.swing.

+### We used MacOS to develop the application but the application should work on all operating systems.